Jen's a mum who's made the switch from disposable nappies to reusables, and discovered it was easier than you think.

-Reusable Vs Disposable
+Reusable vs. Disposable

 Apparently, and to my surprise, there’s a big debate about whether reusable or disposable nappies are better for the environment.
-As far as I can understand it, this is because whilst they dramatically reduce landfill, they use more energy and water to wash.
+As far as I can understand it, this is because whilst they dramatically reduce landfills, they use more energy and water to wash.

 However, this latest report from Zero Waste Europe (February 2020) puts forward a very convincing argument for reusables.
-For example, single-use nappies use 20 times more land for production of raw materials and require three times more energy to produce than cloth nappies.
-If you’re interested to learn more, check out Laura Tweedale’s excellent article for a succinct summary on the report.
+For example, single-use nappies use 20 times more land for the production of raw materials and require three times more energy to produce than cloth nappies.
+If you’re interested to learn more, check out Laura Tweedale’s excellent article for a succinct summary of the report.

 First Things First: Should I Switch?

 I think it’s important that everyone considers whether switching will fit with their own lifestyle.
 There are lots of ways we can make changes to help protect our planet and for some of us switching to cloth diapers is not practical.
 We need to keep our sanity, right!?
-No judgement here.
+No judgment here.